 It is true that your wedding day is one of the most important days of your life; a day to share your love and commitment, celebrate your journey together, and create some beautiful lasting memories that you will always treasure.
 It’s the time when we realise and embrace family, and the connection and bonds we create, that help us to enjoy life to its fullest, and to support us when we need strength and guidance.
 And the ceremony, being the heart of the wedding day, is when you are truly joining and connecting in a way unlike any other.

-I know this to be true, as my wedding day 6 years ago was a day filled with love and laughter, romance, and fun, and was totally unique as it celebrated “us”.
+I know this to be true, as my wedding day in 2014 was a day filled with love and laughter, romance, and fun, and was totally unique as it celebrated “us”.
 It was our story that was told, and I absolutely treasure that part of our ceremony.

 Deciding to take the next step in your relationship, and joining in marriage, is a deep and meaningful step.
 It is a promise of forever, and rooted in the belief that your love, your commitment, and your partnership is our human way of saying that love is eternal.
 Your Wedding Ceremony, and the words you choose, are the foundation stones of your marriage, which begins with your own unique story and your hopes and dreams.
 Your love story is unlike any other, and approaching your Ceremony with that thought in mind, being open and allowing yourselves to be authentic, will result in something totally magical.